Examples of current and recent research projects

 Long-term dynamics of wading bird populations as indicators of ecological change.

-Using a combination of extensive and intensive monitoriong techniques, myself and my research team have systematically monitored nesting by wading birds during the past 20 years in the 3,300 km2 of the Everglades.
+Using a combination of extensive and intensive monitoring techniques, the Frederick lab with partners at South Florida Water Management District, Florida Atlantic University, Everglades National Park and Audubon of Florida has systematically monitored nesting by wading birds during the past 30 years in 3,300 km2 of the Everglades.
 This work has included studies of reproductive success, energetics, nutrient cycling, foraging ecology, and contamination.
 When combined with a rich historical record of nesting, the resulting database provides a rare glimpse at how wading bird populations have changed in size, location, timing and success as a result of anthropogenic change in the hydrology of the Everglades.
 The results have helped understand the historical hydrological functioning of the ecosystem, and have been used to design and modify plans for restoring the Everglades ecosystem.
-(John Simon, Peter Frederick)
+(Peter Frederick and nearly all past students)

 - Severe droughts are linked with exceptionally large nesting events